John Houseman

-John Houseman (born Jacques Haussmann; September 22, 1902 – October 31, 1988) was a Romanian-born British-American actor and producer of theatre, film, and television.
-He became known for his highly publicized collaboration with director Orson Welles from their days in the Federal Theatre Project through to the production of Citizen Kane and his collaboration, as producer of The Blue Dahlia, with writer Raymond Chandler on the screenplay.
-He is perhaps best known for his role as Professor Charles W. Kingsfield in the film The Paper Chase (1973), for which he won the Academy Award for Best Supporting Actor.
-He reprised his role as Kingsfield in the 1978 television series adaptation.
+John Houseman (born Jacques Haussmann; September 22, 1902 – October 31, 1988) was a Romanian-born British-American theatre and film producer, actor, director, and teacher.
+He became known for his highly publicized collaboration with director Orson Welles from their days in the Federal Theatre Project through to the production of Citizen Kane.
+He enjoyed a distinguished career as an influential producer of both the stage and screen, and was the founding director of the Juilliard School and co-founder of The Acting Company.

+Houseman was nominated for an Academy Award for Best Picture for producing William Shakespeare's Julius Caesar (1953).
+As an actor, Houseman won the Best Supporting Actor Oscar for his portrayal of Professor Charles W. Kingsfield in the 1973 film The Paper Chase, which he reprised in the 1978 television series adaptation.

+He was also nominated for four acting Golden Globe Awards (winning once), and a Primetime Emmy Award for producing.
+In 1979, Houseman was inducted into the American Theater Hall of Fame.

 Early life

-Houseman was born Jacques Haussmann on September 22, 1902, in Bucharest, Romania, the son of May (née Davies) a governess and Georges Haussmann, who ran a grain business.
+Houseman was born September 22, 1902, in Bucharest, Romania, the son of May (née Davies), a governess, and Georges Haussmann, who ran a grain business.
 His mother was British, from a Christian family of Welsh and Irish descent.
-His father was an Alsatian-born Jew.
-He was educated in England at Clifton College, became a British subject, and worked in the grain trade in London before emigrating to the United States in 1925, where he took the stage name of John Houseman.
+His father was Jewish and from Alsace–Lorraine (in present-day France).

+Haussmann was educated at Clifton College in England, became a British subject, and worked in the grain trade in London.
+He moved to Argentina as a speculator in the international grain markets before immigrating to the United States in 1925.
+He had a successful business career and was on the Chicago Board of Trade.

+Houseman had married actress Zita Johann weeks before the 1929 stock market crash, with international markets in chaos.
+Johann encouraged him to reinvent himself with a new career path in the theater.
+He changed his birth name, Jacques Haussmann, taking the stage name John Houseman and began by translating works in German and French into English for the New York stage.
 He became a United States citizen in 1943.

 Theatre producer

-Houseman worked as a speculator in the international grain markets, only turning to the theater following the 1929 stock market crash.

-On Broadway he co-wrote Three and One (1933) and And Be My Love (1934).
+On Broadway, Houseman co-wrote Three and One (1933) and And Be My Love (1934).
 Composer Virgil Thomson recruited him to direct Four Saints in Three Acts (1934), Thomson's collaboration with Gertrude Stein.
-He later directed The Lady from the Sea (1934), Valley Forge (1934).
+He later directed The Lady from the Sea (1934) and Valley Forge (1934).